SweepsKings Logo

 Where Are Sweepstakes Casinos Legal?

-Despite attracting some heat from Attorney Generals and being sued by disgruntled players, sweepstakes casinos are still legal in 48 US states.
-The only states where they are explicitly banned are Washington and Michigan, while players in Idaho can’t win cash prizes.
+Despite attracting some heat from lawmakers, gaming regulators, and disgruntled players, sweepstakes casinos are still legal in the vast majority of US states.
+The only states where they are explicitly banned are Washington, Michigan, and Montana, while players in Idaho can’t win cash prizes.

 To legally play at a sweepstakes casino, you must be 18 years or older and reside in a legal state.
 However, check the site’s terms and conditions, as some operators like Stake.us, Chumba, and LuckyLand Slots only accept players who are 21+.
 Social casinos do conduct KYC (Know Your Customer) checks and will request your ID and documents showing proof of address.